flow141/UNAM-I3691CP-GROUP9-PAVEMENT_WATCH/README.md

 ## **App Description**

-A mobile system for reporting and managing road defects.
-Inspectors capture geo‑tagged photos, log defect types, and track repair progress with real‑time status updates.
-Engineers create work orders, crews provide after‑repair photos, and all issues appear on a map for easier oversight and coordination.
+Pavement-Watch is a mobile application designed to improve the reporting and management of road infrastructure issues such as potholes and surface damage.
+It enables users to quickly submit reports with images and GPS location, while allowing municipal authorities to track, verify, and resolve issues efficiently in real time.